benwilcock/spring-cloud-stream-demo/docs/index.md

 #### The Loancheck Microservice

-The `loancheck` microservice is a bit more complex, but not much.
-It's job is to sort the `Loan` events into channels.
+The `loancheck` microservice requires a little bit more code, but not much.
+It's job is to sort the `Loan` events into separate channels.
 In order to do this, it is subscribing to the events coming from the source's `output` topic and then sending them into either the `approved` or `declined` topics based on the the value of the loan, similar to a fraud checking facility.

-The first thing of note is that beacuse we're using 3 messaging channels, a simple `LoanProcessor` interface is used to clarify the inputs and the outputs.
+Beacuse we're using 3 messaging channels (one inbound and two outbound), a simple `LoanProcessor` interface is used to clarify the inputs and the outputs.
 It looks something like this:

 ```java
 @Component